-Question: "Whom was Cain afraid of after he killed Abel?"
+Question: "Of whom was Cain afraid after he killed Abel?"

 Answer: In Genesis 4:13-14, shortly after he killed his brother Abel, “Cain said to the LORD, ‘My punishment is more than I can bear.
 Today you are driving me from the land, and I will be hidden from your presence; I will be a restless wanderer on the earth, and whoever finds me will kill me.’”
 Whom exactly was Cain afraid of?
 The only people the book of Genesis had mentioned to this point are Adam and Eve (Cain’s parents) and Abel (who was now dead).
 Who would possibly be a threat to Cain?